 "The bendix pivot bolt has to be removed slightly to allow the head of the orig bolt to be installed, not much clearance so the upper bolt will take a while to install using a flex socket and 12" extension.
 Wiring is simple I plan on using the floor switch to keep the look of the orig setup.
 The engine starts right up compared to the old 6 volt setup."

 Rus: "Manufacturers or parts availability sometimes change, especially for an older vehicle.
 So, at O'Reilly Auto Parts I typed in 1982 Toyota Landcruiser (where it asks for your vehicle) and then clicked on "Starter" and saw 2 starters.
-This one looked like the starter above -- notice it says 'Remanufactured' which makes me think the original starter may have gone away.
+Ultima Starter, Part #R612250B looked like the starter above -- noticed it says 'Remanufactured' which makes me think the original starter may have gone away.

 "I repeated the part search with Advance Auto.
-Same vehicle, same part search, and got this.
-The brand CARQUEST is known and that part number looks familiar.
-Not sure if these starters will fit but both indicate 9 tooth bendix gear."
+Same vehicle, same part search, and got CARQUEST Starter -- Remanufactured, Part No. 16224S.
+The brand CARQUEST is known and that part number is on Jeff's starter above.
+Both indicate 9-tooth bendix gear."